SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     out->write( data = itf name = `itf` ).

-    "The objective of this example is to extract the line with the highest value in a particular "column within a group (following the sorting) from the original table to another.
+    "The objective of this example is to extract the line with the highest value in a particular "column within a group from the original table to another.
     "The example uses representative binding, i.e. the representative of the group is specified "in the work area, not in a group key binding.
     DATA itg LIKE it.